ENV859/LearningFolium/README.md

 #### Where to go from here?

 Here, we will continue to work through Folium examples and learn more about constructing maps using Python and Folium.
 Next up we will look more at the JavaScript APIs that enable us to publish, view, and interact with spatial data via the internet.

+## The bigger picture

+We’ve glossed over a lot here and without too much depth.
+(Leaflet is capable of a lot more than we've toyed with!)
+However, if you pause and contemplate what's behind what we’ve done, you should see some interesting patterns.
+In particular, <u>the heavy use of text in all facets of web mapping</u>: in the Python/Folium code, in data formats that are used in creating geographic features (e.g. markers and JSON), and in the HTML/JavaScript page that is loaded into a browser to create your beautiful interactive map.

+Why is this worth mentioning?
+Two reasons.
+First, while binary data (stuff that appears as garbage if try to open it in Notepad++) is much more efficient for machines to manipulate, binary data is, well, cryptic; the format of binary files must match the processor type of specific machines (e.g. Apple vs PC).
+Text files, on the other hand are "platform agnostic".
+Not only can all machines read text, but we humans can "read" it too.
+That means, while GeoJSON objects are written with a specific design in mind, we can access specific bits of a GeoJSON quite easily and manipulate it for a different use without too much overhead.
+For example, imagine a Python script to extract all the coordinate pairs in a GeoJSON file versus a similar script that extracts coordinates from a binary shapefile…

+The second reason why the prevalence of text is interesting is we can read and write text quite easily in Python.
+In fact, as we’ve mentioned, all the Folium module does is translate Python instructions (in text) into JavaScript instructions (in text).
+If you extend that further, you can see how converting a shapefile to GeoJSON format is fairly straightforward using ArcPy cursors (if you know the GeoJSON format).
+Or, constructing a set of Markers from a file of XY coordinates is also a matter of Python’s read statement and a loop to format the data from the input file to the GeoJSON output format.

+So, while there are a LOT of additional details to iron out to make maps appear exactly how you want, it’s within your grasp to do so.
+It's not some form of coding voodoo; it's understanding what objects and features are available to control and learning the commands how to control them.